TrueshotBarrage/ece-4960-speedbots/2/index.md

 Artemis board.

-Finally, I could run through the different cells on Jupyter, which allowed me to see the different types of messages that I could communicate over the ArduinoBLE library.
-These types include the conventional int, float, string, etc. but are customized for the Arduino BLE library.
-To learn to use these more proficiently, here are the tasks I had to complete:
+Finally, I could run through the different cells on Jupyter, which allowed me to start the lab!
+Here are the tasks I had to complete:

 - Sending a string and receiving a modified version of the original string
 - Sending multiple float values